mlgordon/vpc/console-tutorial.md

 1. Create a VPC and subnet to define the network.
 1. Configure an access control list (ACL) to limit the subnet's inbound and outbound traffic.
 By default, all traffic is allowed.
 1. Create a virtual server instance.
+1. Create a block storage volume and attach it to an instance.
 1. Configure a security group to define the inbound and outbound traffic that's allowed for the instance.
 1. Reserve and associate a floating IP address to enable your instance to be reachable from the internet.
 1. Create a load balancer to distribute requests over multiple instances.